privacyint/website-guides/guide-steps/firefox-agent-switcher.md

 trackers to build a *fingerprint* of your system and identify you throughout the web.

-In this guide, you'll learn how to install Random User Agent on Firefox to periodically change your browser's user agent and prevent trackers from fingerprinting you.
+In this guide, you'll learn how to install Random User Agent on Firefox to periodically change your browser's user agent and make it harder for trackers to fingerprinting you.

 # Body #